Arizona Divorce Can You Remove a Name from the Mortgage?

 If you want to remove a name from an existing mortgage the mortgage loan must have an assumable clause – meaning, someone else can assume your loan and thereby remove you from the loan by assuming your portion of the mortgage – this is also referred to as a ‘novation.’

-If your home loan does not have an assumable clause, there is nothing you can do about taking your name off of an existing mortgage loan, the existing loan will need to be refinanced.
+If your home loan does not have an assumable clause (and few mortgages do) there is nothing you can do about taking your name off of an existing mortgage loan, the existing loan will need to be refinanced.

 Without an Assumable Clause